Pedro Pinto (journalist)

+Pedro Mendonça Pinto ([ˈpeðɾu mẽˈdõsɐ ˈpĩtu]) (born 28 January 1975) is a Portuguese-American journalist and communications professional.
+Currently he is the founder and CEO of a sports communications agency called Empower Sports*.
+Previously, he worked as managing director of communications at UEFA in Switzerland.
+Pinto was also a sports anchor for CNN International in Atlanta and London, covering the world’s highest profile events, including 2002 FIFA World Cup, hosting the UEFA Euro 2004 in which his home country hosted, and UEFA Champions League finals.

 Early life

 Pinto was born in Lisbon, Portugal.
 While growing up in Portugal, he attended St. Julian's School in Carcavelos and later graduated from American International School of Lisbon.
 He eventually moved to the United States and graduated from the University of North Carolina at Charlotte with a bachelor's in communications and marketing.
 He also earned a degree from the Carolina School of Broadcasting.
 While at UNCC, he worked for three years as a sportswriter and won the "Sportswriter of the Year" award in 1999.
-He also had internships with the NBA and MSNBC in Charlotte.
+Whilst studying in America, he also had internships with the NBA’s Charlotte Hornets and the MSNBC channel in North Carolina.

 Broadcasting career

 Pinto started his career with RTP in 1996, hosting a series of cartoon programmes including Hugo.
 It was at RTP where he earned the opportunity to host the news show Caderno Diário, where he specialized in sports.
-In 1998 he was hired by CNN International to become a sports anchor and correspondent.
-He stayed in Atlanta, Georgia, until 2003 and had the opportunity to cover the 2002 FIFA World Cup and multiple UEFA Champions League finals.
+In 1998 he was hired by CNN International to become a sports anchor and correspondent based in Atlanta, Georgia.
+Pinto was one of the hosts of the global sports show “World Sport” and in his role he also had the opportunity to cover a multitude of events, including the 2002 FIFA World Cup and several UEFA Champions League finals.

 In 2003, Pinto decided to return home and went on to anchor the program Últimas Notícias on Sport TV.
-Pinto stayed until November 2006 when he received an invitation to return to CNN, this time as a sports anchor in London.
-Pinto has interviewed sports personalities including Ronaldo, Kaká, Robinho, José Mourinho, Roger Federer, Rafael Nadal, Alex Ferguson, Pelé and Novak Djokovic.
+Pinto stayed until November 2006 when he received an invitation to return to CNN, this time as a sports anchor and reporter in London.
+Pinto has interviewed various top sports personalities including Ronaldo, Kaká, Robinho, José Mourinho, Roger Federer, Rafael Nadal, Alex Ferguson, Pelé and Novak Djokovic.
 He continued to anchor the CNN World Sport show and later also hosted a new football programme called CNN FC.
 He occasionally appears on the Guardian football podcast Football Weekly.

+Since 2018, Pinto presents all UEFA Champions League coverage for the ELEVEN Network in Portugal.
+Initially he was also hired as non-executive director but gave up the role and is now responsible only for leading the network’s programs connected with Europe’s top club competition.